79 Notable alumni of

 -

 Mikhail Moiseyevich Botvinnik was a Soviet and Russian chess grandmaster who held five world titles in three different reigns.
-The sixth World Chess Champion, he also worked as an electrical engineer and computer scientist and was a pioneer in computer chess.
-He also had a mathematics degree (honorary).
+The sixth World Chess Champion, he also worked as an electrical engineer and computer scientist and was a pioneer in computer chess, the last of which he was awarded an honorary mathematics degree for.

 -